-Chana masala, also called Chole in Punjabi, is one of the most popular North Indian and Pakistani vegetarian curries.
+Chana masala, also called Chole in Punjabi, is one of the most popular North Indian and Pakistani curries.
 It’s an easy weeknight dinner that’s healthy, naturally vegan, and gluten-free.
 This recipe makes tender, flavorful chickpeas in a perfectly spiced curry and requires simple ingredients that are commonly used in South Asian cooking.

 If there’s one dinner recipe I’ve turned to for years when I have no time, creativity, or motivation to cook, it’s chana masala.
 There’s no planning, thawing, or (thanks to canned chickpeas) soaking required.
 It’s a straightforward, one-pot recipe that captures the essence of South Asian cooking.

 Chana Masala – the best of weeknight dinners

 Chana masala reminds me of my time spent living in Midland, TX.
 Midland was a small town in West Texas where healthy and delicious dining options were scarce, and halal options almost nonexistent.
 At the time, my food-related frustrations (don’t we all have them?) were at their peak.
 I longed for quality, nutritious, flavorful food, and – with due respect to Tex-Mex – I quickly ran out of options.

 Looking back, that deprivation also brought about resilience in me.
 It instilled the habit of cooking and planning and making do with what I had.
 Instead of opting for restaurant food that I wouldn’t find tasty or feel good eating, I opened a couple of cans of chickpeas and got to work.
 Chana masala became my takeout, delivery, and drive-thru.